Everything you need to know about how to set up your mountain bike suspension

 Dial off all your rebound damping to minimum.

-Ride off the kerb, stood up on the pedals, at slow to mid-paced speed.
+Ride off the kerb, while standing up on the pedals, at slow to mid-paced speed.
 Your suspension will probably compress, quickly re-extend (past the sag point), compress again and then re-extend again.
-In other words, it’s bouncing around like a trampoline.
+In other words, it will bounce around like a trampoline and then settle.

-The aim here is to dial on rebound damping until this trampolining effect is minimised.
+The aim here is to dial in enough rebound damping that this trampolining effect is minimised.

 Dial on a couple of clicks of rebound.
 Ride off the kerb again.
 Keeping adding rebound clicks until the suspension is only re-extending once after compressing.